 Hatcher's first bouts with ear infections were particularly rough.
 "He would shriek and cry and we couldn't figure out what was causing him so much pain," said Vanessa, 35.

-"I remember spending many nights on the couch sitting straight up, holding him against my chest," the only way the boy would sleep, she said.
+"I remember spending many nights on the couch sitting straight up, holding him against my chest," the only way the boy would sleep.
 "That's a miserable thing for working parents."

 Jessica Hyatt, a 21-year-old mom in Spokane, Wash. whose home is also smoke-free, said her 2-year-old daughter Chesnie has had four ear infections, including a recent one that lasted close to two months.